Mark Sykes: Britain's strategic conundrum

 Sykes had long agreed with the traditional policy of British Conservatives in propping up Ottoman Turkey as a buffer against Russian expansion into the Mediterranean.
 Britain feared that Russia had designs on India, its most important colonial possession.
 A Russian fleet in the Mediterranean might cut British sea routes to India.
 British statesmen such as Palmerston, Disraeli and Salisbury had held this view.
 Liberal Party leader, William Ewart Gladstone, was much more critical of the Turkish government, deploring its misgovernment and periodic slaughter of minorities, especially Christian ones.
 A Liberal successor, David Lloyd George, shared a progressively disdainful attitude towards the 'sick man' of Europe.

 Compounding Britain's difficulties, France sought to secure a Greater Syria, where there were significant minorities, that included Palestine.
 Another ally, Italy, advanced claims to the Aegean Islands offering protection to Christian minorities in Asia Minor.
 Then Russian claims had to be considered, particularly with respect to control of the Straits leading from the Black Sea to the Aegean and protection of the Christian population of Turkish Armenia and the Pontic Greeks of the Black Sea coast.
 Greece coveted historic Byzantine territories in Asia Minor and Thrace, claims that conflicted with those of Russia and Italy, as well as Turkey.
 Greece had already landed its troops in western Asia Minor capturing Smyrna, a coastal Aegean city.
 David Lloyd George favoured the Greek cause.
 Complicating this was the desire of Zionists to have an independent Jewish state in the region of Palestine.

 Sykes set off from London on a journey of six months' duration overland across Europe to Bulgaria.
 He stopped at Sofia, and thence took ship to the British HQ in the Dardanelles.
 From Turkey, travelling to Cairo, Egypt, down the Suez Canal to Aden on the Yemen peninsula.
 From the Port of Aden he crossed the Indian Ocean to Simla, and then back to Egypt.
 Sykes was debriefed by the Arab Bureau at Cairo HQ.
-Lloyd, Herbert, and other Egyptian army officers were there.
-Cheetham had been replaced by Sir Henry MacMahon as High Commissioner; with the secretariat of Clayton and Storrs still in support.
+George Lloyd, Aubrey Herbert, and other Egypt-based army officers were there.
+Cheetham had been replaced by Sir Henry MacMahon as High Commissioner; with the secretariat of Clayton and Sir Ronald Storrs still in support.
 Sykes amused the High Commissioner with mimicry of Turks and Syrians, drawing caricatures of the General Staff.
-But Sykes was also on a fact-finding mission reporting back to the De Bunsen Committee, to which he had been appointed by Kitchener in March 1915.
+Sykes' fact-finding mission reported back to the De Bunsen Committee, to which he had been appointed by Kitchener in March 1915.